Brunson scores 27 points, Mavericks beat Hawks 123-100

+”My mentality stayed the same (minus Doncic and Porzingis),” said Brunson, in his second season. ”I just was seizing the opportunity a little more.”

+Doncic sprained his right ankle in Thursday’s practice and isn’t expected back until Feb.
+10 at the earliest.
+Porzingis sat out the second of a back-to-back while recovering from a left knee injury.
+Carlisle said sitting Porzingis was decided before the Mavericks played on Friday night at Houston, where Porzingis scored a season-high 35 points in 36 minutes.

 Brunson scored 19 points in the first half, nearly surpassing his previous season high of 21.
-He scored 13 in the second quarter as Dallas took control.
-Finney-Smith matched his season best.
+He scored 13 in the second quarter as the Mavericks took control.

-The Mavericks were missing their top two scorers, Luka Doncic (sprained right ankle) and Kristaps Porzingis (recovering from a left knee injury), for the first time in the same game.
-They lost another starter, Dwight Powell, for the season on Jan.
+Seth Curry left in the fourth quarter with tightness in his left knee.
+Dallas had lost another starter, Dwight Powell, for the season on Jan.
 21 with a torn right Achilles.

+”We had a lot of good performances, really, top to bottom,” said Carlisle, who recorded his franchise-best 500th Dallas win. ”It was a battle of attrition out there.”

 John Collins led the Hawks with 26 points and had 11 rebounds.
 Kevin Huerter scored 20 points.

-Trae Young, who averaged 31.7 points in January, opened February with 12 points on 4-of-13 shooting and left the game late in the third quarter with a right ankle sprain.
+Trae Young, also a first-time All-Star starter in his second season, was limited to 12 points, more than 15 below his average.
 One game after having a career-high 18 assists, Young had one assist.
+He left the game late in the third quarter with a right ankle sprain.

+”We’ll talk more about it tomorrow,” Young said of the injury, ”and hopefully I’ll be better soon.”

-Atlanta forward De’Andre Hunter, who has made 47 starts this season, didn’t play because of a left ankle sprain.
+De’Andre Hunter, who has made 47 starts for Atlanta this season, didn’t play because of a left ankle sprain.
+Cam Reddish left the game late in the first quarter with a face contusion and was placed in concussion protocol.
+Bruno Fernando missed his second straight game with a left ankle sprain.

-Willie Cauley-Stein, acquired by Dallas four days after Powell was lost, made his first start fors the Mavericks.
-He had seven points and 10 rebounds in 26 minutes.

 The Hawks raced to a 15-5 lead in the first four minutes with Huerter hitting all three of the team’s 3-point shots.
 But the Mavericks answered with a 12-2 run to tie the score less than three minutes later.
 Dallas closed the period with a 19-9 spurt, beginning with a 16-foot pull-up jumper by Brunson with 5:33 left in the first quarter for the game’s only lead change.